arielsalminen/vue-design-system/README.md

 # Vue Design System

 [Vue Design System](https://vueds.com) is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
-It provides you and your team a set of organized tools, patterns & practices to build upon, so that you can get started on the actual product faster.
+It provides you and your team a set of organized tools, patterns & practices and works as the foundation for your application development.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist), [Vue Webpack Template](http://vuejs-templates.github.io/webpack/) & [Theo](https://github.com/salesforce-ux/theo) and is aimed for designers and front-end developers who have at least basic knowledge of component based workflows + HTML, SCSS & JavaScript.